Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 2. In the zip file we just downloaded you'll find two folders ***00 Core + 01 Atlas Textures***.
 Extract the content of both folders to your ***Morrowind/Data Files*** directory.
 When asked to overwrite the file, click *Yes*.

 ## Step 2.2: Graphic Herbalism - MWSE and OpenMW Edition
 This mod makes it so that you pick plants just by activating them instead of opening them like a container.
-When harvesting part of the plant you pick disappears.
+When harvesting, part of the plant you pick disappears.

 1. [Download Graphic Herbalism MWSE - OpenMW](https://www.nexusmods.com/morrowind/mods/46599)
      - *Note: We will only need the Main File.*